 - 10 inch cast iron skillet

-- 2 Tbsp olive oil, or other vegetable oil.
-Butter or bacon grease will also work, but will result in a browner top.
+- 2 Tbsp olive oil, or other vegetable oil. *See Notes

-- 1 large or 2 medium Vidalia onions, peeled and sliced into 1/4 inch thick rounds.
-Note: you can use any type of sweet onion if you can't find Vidalias.
+- 1 large (or 2 medium) Vidalia onions, peeled and sliced into 1/4 inch thick rounds. *See Notes

 - 2 cups yellow cornmeal

 - 1 tsp onion salt, or powder (increase the salt if you use this)

 - 1/2 cup packed shredded cheddar cheese, or other cheese, such as Gruyere

 - 2 1/2 cups buttermilk

 - Preheat oven to 425°F.

 - Add the oil to your skillet and heat on medium high heat.
 Arrange the onion slices in a single layer over the bottom of the skillet, adjusting the slices to fill as much of the surface as possible.
 Cook the onions, without moving them, for about 8 minutes, or until they are starting to soften and turn golden on the bottom (take care not to let it burn.)
 Remove from the heat.